Work with Data Fields in the Data Pane

 Measure Names and Measure Values

-The Measure Values field always appears at the bottom of the Measures area in the Data pane and contains all the measures in your data, collected into a single field with continuous values.
+The Measure Values field contains all the measures in your data, collected into a single field with continuous values.
 Drag individual measure fields out of the Measure Values card to remove them from the view.

-The Measure Names field always appears at the bottom of the Dimensions area in the Data pane and contains the names of all measures in your data, collected into a single field with discrete values.
+The Measure Names field contains the names of all measures in your data, collected into a single field with discrete values.

-The Number of Records field is an automatically generated, calculated field that is simply set to the number 1.
+In versions of Tableau before 2020.2, the Number of Records field is an automatically generated, calculated field that is set to the number 1.
 That number gets associated with each row in the data source.
 If you add the Number of Records field to the view, you will see the summed count of all the rows in a data source (the number of records).
 You can use the Number of Records field to get quick counts of various dimensions' values.
 Viewing the Number of Records can help you to see if you data joins are working the way you expect them to.